 Of course, there are still large parts of India with poor housing.
 But India now holds the distinction of being the only country on Earth to have successfully launched, on their first try, a robotic mission to Mars.
 Notably, India’s Mars Orbiter Mission, in part because of a very clever trajectory technique, cost only $74 million, a fraction of the $671 million that the last US Mars satellite cost.
 ISRO (India’s version of NASA) is a dynamic and forward-looking organisation doing outstanding things.
 They are making important contributions not only in space, but also to support important science and technology research, and to bring a new generation of young people to more rewarding and richer kinds of life work.

 My reason for writing is that, while I respect Russell and Vinsel’s position and their good arguments against Musk’s Mars programme, I also fundamentally disagree.
 Yes, space costs a lot of money.
 But it does lead to great new technologies with wide-ranging potential.
 It’s an inspiration to that talented 5 per cent who will eventually help mankind grow up and walk among the stars.
 It’s also a lot cheaper than war.

-This is a response to the essay ‘Whitey on Mars’ by Lee Vinsel and Andrew Russell, published on Aeon on 1 February 2017.Make a donation
+This is a response to the essay ‘Whitey on Mars’ by Lee Vinsel and Andrew Russell, published on Aeon on 1 February 2017.Support Aeon: make a one-off donation